 Though originally intended as a benchmark for colleges seeking to expand access to higher education, the formula can certainly be utilized by families.
 This approach recommends that families pay for college using the benchmarks:

-- Families save over a period of 10 years; and
+- Families save over a period of 10 years

-Discretionary income is typically defined as total after-tax income, minus all minimal survival expenses such as food, medicine, housing, utilities, insurance, transportation, etc.
+Discretionary income is typically defined as total after-tax income, minus all minimal survival expenses such as food, medicine, housing, utilities, insurance, transportation, and so on.

-The Lumina Foundation states that for the purposes of these benchmarks, any income above 200 percent of the federal poverty level is “discretionary.”
-For a family of 4 in 2017, that would be any income over $49,200.
+However, the Lumina Foundation states that for the purposes of these benchmarks, any income above 200% of the federal poverty level is “discretionary.”
+For a family of four in 2022, that would be any income over $55,500.

-For example, if a family with an 8 year old child began saving $423 month in a 529 savings plan, that amount could grow to $75,300 in 10 years.
-This would be enough to cover the ⅓ of costs that experts recommend for a public-out-of-state school, or about ½ the cost of an in-state university.
+For example, if a family with an 8-year-old child began saving $445 per month in a 529 savings plan, that amount would grow to be enough to cover the third of costs that experts recommend for a public-out-of-state school, or about half the cost of an in-state university.

 While it’s easy to get sticker shock from skyrocketing college costs, remember that the amount you need to save is likely much lower.